good-loop/doc/pages/dev/adunit-taxonomy.md

 *Updated October 2020*

-These are the dimensions and standard values for describing an adunit.
+These are the dimensions and standard values for describing an adunit in-part or as a whole.
 These terms are used in advert setup and in reporting.
-See also the page on Good-Loop Terminology.
+See also the page on [Good-Loop Terminology](https://doc.good-loop.com/Good-Loop-terminology.html).

 1. **delivery** mechanism i.e. how does the adunit get onto the page?
 - Values: